Estimated reading time: 5 minutes

-I always say that wars are fought because of poor communication and a change effort is no different.
+I always say that wars are fought because of poor communication, and a change effort is no different.

 Organizations struggle with change initiates when they fail to get the employees involved and behind the change.

-Employee buy-in can always be attributed to a compelling vision for a change and consistent communication throughout the process.
+Employee buy-in can always be attributed to a compelling vision for change and consistent communication throughout the process.

-It is a sad fact but many organizations have very real issues with attention deficit.
+It is a sad fact, but many organizations have very real issues with attention deficit.

-A good idea gets a lot of attention when it first is being discussed but it is easy to lose focus once the rubber meets the road.
+A good idea gets a lot of attention when it is first being discussed, but it is easy to lose focus once the rubber meets the road.